Nao Yamamoto AS Kurouchi Tsuchime Gyuto 180mm

 Tax included.
 Shipping calculated at checkout.

-Mr. Yamamoto's knives are truly a work of art in themselves.
-His work is completely unique and refined to such an extent that in the world of knives it can hardly be better.
+Mr. Yamamoto's knives are true works of art.
+His work is completely unique and so refined that it is difficult to find a better one in the world of knives.

-The blade is made in damascus technique where around the central Aogami Super steel there are 35 layers of damascus made of soft iron.
-The core itself reaches an incredible hardness of 63+ degrees on the Rockwell scale, and the outer, softer layers protect it from possible cracking.
-In practice, this means that you get a blade of "unreal" sharpness that retains that sharpness for an extremely long time.
-In return, this knife must be carefully washed and dried after each use so that it does not form rust.
+The blade is made in the damascus technique, where a core of Aogami Super steel is surrounded by 35 layers of soft iron damascus.
+The core achieves an incredible hardness of 63+ HRC on the Rockwell scale, while the outer layers protect the knife from cracking.
+The result is an "unreal" sharp blade that retains its sharpness for an extremely long time.
+However, after each use the knife should be carefully washed and dried to prevent the formation of rust.

 Specifications